 - ‘Start today to get 15% off your subscription!’

-In the above the example, the ‘offer copy’ is the text that your ‘offer amount’ is wrapped in.
+In that example, the ‘Offer Copy’ is the text that your ‘Offer Amount’ is wrapped in.
 This distinction is important to keep in mind as you move forward into creating actual tests.

-Offer Amount is almost always going to have the most significant weight.
+The Offer amount is almost always going to have the most significant weight.
 If you think about this in practical terms you can see why.

 For example, would you rather have $5 off a premium car wash or a FREE premium car wash?

 All other things being equal, more people are going to be more willing to get the free car wash than only $5 off.

 One of the most important parts of testing implementation is to figure out when it is appropriate to test.

 It’s easy to say, ‘Always’.
 You should always be testing.
 However, before each test, it’s important to take a step back and ask yourself a few questions: How many visitors are going to see this promotion over the next week?
 Two weeks?
 Month?
 The answer to this question is incredibly important.
 In an ideal world, you will need a few thousand points of data (i.e. visitors actually running through your test).